Spiraling Terrapins can’t overcome slow start, fall at Michigan

 Incomplete games

 The Terps have struggled to assemble a solid 40-minute showing in conference play.
 Recently, Maryland has experienced dramatic swings from one half to the next.
-Scott said the team needs to do a better job of communicating during stoppages when games start to slip away and relay the message: “Oh, if we don’t change what we’re doing now, then the game could get lost early on than later on.”
+Scott said the team needs to do a better job of communicating during stoppages when games start to slip away and relay the message: “Oh, if we don’t change what we’re doing now, then the game could get lost early on.”

 In a Jan.
 9 game against Wisconsin, the Terps fell into a 21-point deficit early, only to outscore the Badgers after the break en route to a 70-69 loss.
 And in Maryland’s previous game, a home loss against Rutgers, the Terps had an 11-point lead at halftime but let that turn into an 11-point loss.

-Against the Wolverines, they 62.1 percent in the second half, but it wasn’t enough to overcome a miserable first 20 minutes.
+Against the Wolverines, they shot 62.1 percent in the second half, but it wasn’t enough to overcome a miserable first 20 minutes.

 “The deal for us is continue to fight,” Manning said.
 “Continue to fight, continue to grind and a find a way.
 That will always be the mind-set while we’re coaching this ballclub.”